rickhysis/carbon-track/README.md

 # Carbon Track

+## Hackathon
+Selected as a Finalist for ETH SEA Hackathon 2024 by coinfest.asia

 ## Overview

 CarbonTrack is an innovative platform designed to track, record, and verify carbon capture data from various industries.
 Our mission is to provide a transparent, secure, and efficient way for industries to report their carbon capture efforts, contributing to global climate action.